01-User Interface development

 Num GPUs Available: 2

-We get a CUDA_ERROR_DEVICE_UNAVAILABLE error.
-Access to the UI GPU has to be performed thorugh the gpurun command
+We get CUDA_ERROR_DEVICE_UNAVAILABLE error.
+Access to the UI GPU is granted thorugh the gpurun command

 First nonoption argument is "python" at argv[1]